PAIDiPaidThis.com

 How much does wedding transport cost in the UK?

 Wedding transport covers everything from a classic car for the bride to a coach ferrying guests between the ceremony venue and the reception.
-It is priced per vehicle and driven by the type of car, how long you need it and how far it travels.
-Here is what couples really pay and how to avoid overspending on something that is only used for an hour or two.
+It is priced per vehicle, not per booking, so a car for the bride and a separate car for the groom's party are two line items, not one.
+The main drivers are the type of vehicle, how long you keep it and how far it has to travel to reach you.
+Here are the real prices couples pay and where the cost actually comes from, so you can work out whether a fleet is worth it or whether one car for the key journey will do the job.

 The quick version

-- The vehicle type matters most, from a standard saloon to a vintage Rolls-Royce
+• Vehicle type is the biggest swing factor, from a standard saloon to a vintage Rolls-Royce with a uniformed driver

-- Hire is usually for a set window, with extra hours charged on top
+• Hire is sold as a set window, usually a few hours, with any extra time charged on top rather than rounded up for free

 What people actually paid